anupamguptaji123-droid/my-name-page/README.md

 <h3 align="center">
-Made with ❤️ by Anupam Gupta
+Made with ❤️ by Anupam
 </h3>